jefdaj/electionguard-cardano/milestone3/cli-design/README.md

 airgapped transactions.
 I'm not sure yet whether the security gain would outweigh the UX complexity in most cases.

-First working round-trip is the SubscriberConfig:
+First working round-trip is the SubscriberConfig.
+Note this looks nice in a terminal; it's only messed up on Github:

 ```
 $ egc election qrcode